alexgonca/MediaCloudLocalization/README.md

 # By language

-It is implemented in the file [AlexaLanguage.java](AlexaLanguage.java).
+It is implemented in [AlexaLanguage.java](AlexaLanguage.java).

 This is the method I used to select the media sources for Brazil.
 If a language is largely related to one specific country (or if you are interested in a set of media sources grouped by language and not country), this is the way to go.

-In fact, there are nine countries that have Portuguese as their official language (Portugal, Brazil, Mozambique, East Timor, etc.), however four out of five Portuguese speakers live in Brazil.
+In fact, there are nine countries that have Portuguese as their official language (Portugal, Brazil, Mozambique, East Timor, Angola, Cape Verde, São Tomé and Príncipe, Macau, and Guinea-Bissau).
+Nonetheless, four out of five Portuguese speakers live in Brazil.
 So it was pretty safe to assume that most websites would be related to the Brazilian online environment.

+The code uses Nakatani Shuyo's excellent [language detection library for Java](https://code.google.com/p/language-detection/).
+The results are saved in a MySQL database.

+# By country

+It is implemented in [AlexaCountry.java](AlexaCountry.java).

+If a language is spoken in many different countries, the previous method falls short.
+It is necessary to find the country information elsewhere.
+The easiest way is to search for that information in Alexa's website (e.g. [Wikipedia's data](http://www.alexa.com/siteinfo/wikipedia.org)).

+However, after a few thousand requests, Alexa's website (understandbly) shuts down the requester's IP for several hours.
+Therefore, it is not practical to use this method for all 1,000,000 websites, but it can be used for only a few thousands that have already been selected by language based on the previous method (although a bit of pacience is required to resume the process a few times).

+That was my approach I used to help my friend [Dalia Othman](https://twitter.com/DaliaOthman).
+She was trying to create a set of media sources for Egypt.
+With [AlexaLanguage.java](AlexaLanguage.java), I had already identified around 10,000 media sources in Arabic.
+To find the Egyptians ones, I wrote [AlexaCountry.java](AlexaCountry.java).